The Gibson

 no number.

-Gibson Hawaiian Roy Smeck Radio Grande and Stage Deluxe Guitars
+Gibson Roy Smeck Radio Grande and Stage Deluxe Hawaiian Guitars

 The early Gibson Hawaiian HG guitars were followed by the Roy